 Some medications include antidepressant drugs like Prozac (Fluoxetine), Lexapro, and Zoloft (Sertraline), as well as antipsychotic drugs such as Risperdal (Risperidone).
 These drugs are effective in treating autism symptoms like anxiety, panic attacks, and aggression.
 It is recommended that sufficient consultations with specialist physicians be conducted before giving these drugs to individuals with ASD.

 Caring for kids with autism can be challenging and tough for parents and caregivers.
 Here are some tips to consider when caring for children in the spectrum:

 - Participate in or become a member of one or more parent support groups or join a parent email group.
 These are effective and wonderful sources of support and information for the care of individuals with ASD.

 - Parents or caregivers should ensure their children’s diagnosis is accurate in order to obtain the proper treatment.
 In some cases, physicians opt to give a ‘softer’ diagnosis so parents will not be too worried.
 However, this may worsen the condition of a child because he/she will not receive the appropriate treatment or medication.

 - Visit your local school district and inquire about the various programs they offer for children with special needs.

 - You may contact your state or local governments and inquire about the services they provide to help children with autism and their parents.

-- You should strive to manage your time well in order to provide time to attend to the needs of your other children and your spouse.
+- You should strive to manage your time well in order to attend to the needs of your other children and your spouse.
 You should maintain open and positive communication to all members of your family so you can effectively resolve all challenges that may come along in the long term.